Protecting the health of our community remains our top priority as we continue to monitor developments related to the pandemic.

 Information about work study is forthcoming, along with other details related to the spring semester.

 In order for students to arrive on campus, get tested, and quarantine while results are returned, all classes during the first week (Jan.
-19–22) will be remote.
-In-person and hybrid teaching models will begin on Jan.
+19–22) were held remotely.
+In-person and hybrid teaching models began on Jan.
 25.

 Jan.
 15: New students move in to campus housing